cdg720/emnlp2016/README.rst

 |# epochs| 26  | 13  |  21 | 31  | 21  | 26  |
 +--------+-----+-----+-----+-----+-----+-----+

 Note that the F1s reported here are about 0.05-0.1 lower than they actually are.
 Between training epochs, we evaluate models with batch size 200, which allows faster but less accurate evaluation.
-Evaluating with batch size 10 recovers full performance of models.
+Evaluating with batch size 10 measures performance of models properly.

 Reranking